vency-ai/RAG-Workflow-System/README.md

 Designed with enterprise security in mind, it ensures compliance with internal and external data protection requirements—without sacrificing performance or user experience.

 The solution is built around two core components: OrchestraRAG, which orchestrates complex RAG workflows, and Policy RAG Chat API, which specializes in document retrieval and conversational AI for policy-related queries.
 Together, they provide a seamless, scalable, and secure platform for building intelligent chatbots, virtual assistants, and knowledge management systems.

-With features like multi-session memory, real-time document updates, hybrid search capabilities, and Conversation Summarization, it is tailored to meet the needs of modern enterprises.
-It improves accuracy, saves time, and boosts productivity by eliminating the friction of manual document searches.
-Designed with scalability and privacy in mind, it ensures compliance with enterprise security standards while delivering a superior user experience.

 ---